PrgrmrHarshShukla/Bytelearn-Internship-Assignment/README.md

 # Bytelearn-Internship-Assignment

-This is a Quiz game made using Reactm, TailwindCSS and other stack.
+This is a Quiz game made using React, TailwindCSS and other stack.
 It has three routes (made using react-router-dom and navigated using UseNavigate hook from react-router-dom).

 FIRST PAGE: